-- Dress appropriately - · Thank them for taking the time to meet. - · Say a little about yourself and your background but don't go into a lot of detail. - · Ask them how much time they have to talk.
-If you go over time, ask for permission to keep going. - · Ask if they're happy for you to take notes. - · Once you have finished, thank them again for taking the time to talk to you.
+- · Dress appropriately for the meeting. - · Thank them for taking the time to meet. - · Say a little about yourself and your background but don't go into a lot of detail. - · Ask them how much time they have to talk.
+Keep to this time.
+If you go over time, ask them for permission to keep going. - · Ask if it is acceptable to take notes. - · Once you have finished, thank them again for taking the time to talk to you.